lurchmath/lde/docs/phase3-output-tree.md

 ## Goal

-The `OutputStructure` class will exist, but will not yet be used by the LDE module.
+The `OutputStructure` class will exist and be imported by the LDE module but not yet used for anything.

 ## Status